10 Best Day Trips from Reykjavik

 Solheimajokull| ©murtica27

-Each tour has a different duration according to what you intend to visit, generally ranging from 2 or 3 hours to 14 hours.
+Each excursion has a different duration according to what you intend to visit, generally ranging from 2 or 3 hours to 14 hours.
 Ideal for each traveler to choose the option they like the most.

 What will I see in this type of excursions?